dbarzin/deming/docs/delegation.md

 ### List of measurements to be performed

-From the auditee's point of view, the application's main page contains the list of measurements that are assigned to the user.
+From the auditee's point of view, the application's main page contains the list of measurements that are assigned to him.

 [<img src="/deming/images/d1.png" width="600">](/deming/images/d1.png)